Brent trades around $82, just above recent four-year low

 SINGAPORE Brent crude traded around $82 a barrel on Tuesday, just above a four-year low hit last week, with a firm dollar and robust production from U.S. shale oil fields offsetting a drop in output in Libya.

-The price has fallen nearly 30 percent since late June and all eyes are on OPEC for any sign the oil cartel will cut prices at a meeting on Nov.
+The price has fallen nearly 30 percent since late June and all eyes are on OPEC for indications of whether the oil cartel will cut prices at a meeting on Nov.
 27.

-Brent crude for December delivery was down 30 cents at $82.04 a barrel by 0532 GMT after settling more than $1 lower in the previous session.
-Earlier it touched $81.87, just above the $81.63 seen last week, the lowest since October 2010.
+Brent crude for December delivery was down 43 cents at $81.91 a barrel by 0406 GMT after settling more than $1 lower in the previous session.
+Earlier on Tuesday it touched $81.87, just above the $81.63 seen last week, which was the lowest since October 2010.

 The December contract expires on Thursday.

+The drop in prices this year is due in part to rising production from non-OPEC countries, in particular the United States.

-Lower prices have had little impact on drilling in the United States, with output from the fastest-growing and largest shale fields showing no sign of slowing, the Energy Information Administration said.
+Lower prices have had little impact on drilling there, with output from the country's fastest-growing and largest shale fields showing no sign of slowing down, the U.S. Energy Information Administration said.

 "U.S. producers may begin to cut production next year.
 The market may rebound if we see confirmation of that, but as long as production keeps rising from non-OPEC countries, the market will continue to fall," said Yusuke Seta, a commodity sales manager at Newedge Japan in Tokyo.